stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 - View logs
 - View and edit YAML
-- Search with embedded capability - using Red Hat Advanced Cluster Management `search` engine
+- Search with embedded capability - using Red Hat Advanced Cluster Management for Kubernetes `search` engine

-The Visual Web Terminal is an interface that combines the convenience of a graphical user interface with the speed of a command-line interface.
-After running a command, the data is returned in an interactive table format that can display more detail about an item when you select that item in the table.

 In addition to commands that are specific to the Visual Web Terminal, and selected `bash` commands, the following commands are also supported:

-- `helm` commands
 - `kubectl` commands
 - `oc` commands
 - `search` commands
+- `helm` commands

 ## Getting started with the Visual Web Terminal
 {#get-started}

-Visual Web Terminal is not found in the navigation menu.
-Access the Visual Web Terminal by using the icon in the header of the Red Hat Advanced Cluster Management page.
+Access the Visual Web Terminal by using the Visual Web Terminal icon in the header of the Red Hat Advanced Cluster Management for Kubernetes page.
 The icon looks like a tiny terminal window with a `>` command prompt.
 Click this icon, select `Open in new browser tab` (best practice) and you are on your way.

 ![Launch diagram](images/VisualWebTerminalLaunch.gif)

+Now that you have the Visual Web Terminal started, wait a few seconds for it to `oc login` to your hub cluster.
+No need to worry downloading and setting up the various command line tools such as `kubectl` or `oc`.
+Don't worry about  KUBECONFIG.
+It is all taken care of for you!
+You'll receive a **Visual Web Terminal is ready** message when the login and setup is complete.

-## The basics components
+## The basic components
 {:#basics}
+Now that you have the Visual Web Terminal started

 ![Basics diagram](images/VisualWebTerminalBasics.png)
 ### Tabs (1)
 Initially you will have one tab, Tab 1, which equates to a single terminal window.
 If you wish to have an additional tab, click the plus sign.

-### Output Area (2)
+### Output Area (2) (Turbocharger)
-You output will be displayed here.
+Your output will be displayed here.
+Move your mouse pointer over the output to reveal links within the output that are clickable.
+When you click one of these links, an additional command will be run.
+This is where the turbocharging occurs.
+Simply point and click and additional commands are run.
+No typing, no cutting and pasting.

 Depending on the command you entered, the output area may be split to contain a left pane and a right pane.
 The left pane will contain the tabulated standard output.
 The right pane will contain a more graphical view of the resources data.

 ### Command Input Area (3)
 Type your commands here.
 Use the up arrow and down arrow to review history and rerun a command.
 Typing `history` will bring up a list in the output area that you can click on to rerun the command.